convertigo/convertigo-doc/reference-manual/convertigo-objects/sequencer/steps/file-management-steps/write-json.md

 ObjIcon: /images/beans/steps/images/jsonW_32x32.png
 topnav: topnavobj
 ---
-##### Writes XML content converted to JSON in an JSON file.
+##### Writes XML content converted to JSON in a JSON file.

-The <i>Write JSON</i> step allows outputting XML content converted to JSON in an JSON file on the disk.
+The <i>Write JSON</i> step allows outputting XML content converted to JSON in a JSON file on disk.
 It can either create a new JSON file or update an existing JSON file as JSON array.

 Property | Type | Category | Description
 --- | --- | --- | ---